ONLYOFFICE/onlyoffice-react-ui-kit/README.md

-# onlyoffice-advent-announce
+# @onlyoffice/advent-announce

 This repo contains the ONLYOFFICE React component which integrates into [React](https://react.dev/) projects.

 ## Features

-The onlyoffice-advent-announce component displays the current banner from the ONLYOFFICE site, providing users with important announcements and updates.
+The @onlyoffice/advent-announce component displays the current banner from the ONLYOFFICE site, providing users with important announcements and updates.

 ## Installation

-Add onlyoffice-advent-announce to your project by executing `npm install onlyoffice-advent-announce` or `yarn add onlyoffice-advent-announce`.
+Add @onlyoffice/advent-announce to your project by executing `npm install @onlyoffice/advent-announce` or `yarn add @onlyoffice/advent-announce`.

 ## Usage